agoncal/agoncal-sample-javaee/02-JavaOne2013/DEMO.md

             <video src="#{request.contextPath}/resources/#{talkBean.talk.id}.mp4" width="500px" controls="controls"/>
             <h:outputText/>

-* Redeploy app on GlassFish
+* /!\ Redeploy app on GlassFish because of caching
 * Choose one talk, upload a video from the `Movies` folder, and upload it
 * Show the video